Wardman Library provides a variety of spaces for meetings, collaboration, and scholarship for the students, staff, and faculty of Whittier College.

 Study Room Policies

 A group study room may be checked out for up to four hours.
 The study room checkout card must be returned to the Circulation Desk by the time it is due.
 Fines are assessed at $1.00 each hour when the checkout card is not returned on time.
-Study rooms may not be renewed or reserved at this time.
+Study rooms may not be renewed.

 - Check out is limited to currently enrolled Whittier College students.
 Whittier College students may use the rooms when not in use, but must vacate the room for users who have checked out the room.